lmlui/Jorg/Example/README.md

 <h1> Check for Circularization </h1>

 The file `19.fasta` in the `Iterations` directory contains the 19th assembly (you can find this file in the `OutputFiles` directory here in this Github repo).
-Use the `make_assembly_db` script to check for a long repeat at the end that is longer than all other repeats.
+Use the `circle_check_using_last` script to check for a long repeat at the end that is longer than all other repeats.

 ```
-make_assembly_db 19.fasta
+circle_check_using_last 19.fasta
 ```

 Taking a look at the `19.reduced` file (in the `OutputFiles` directory here in this Github repo), we see that there is a significant repeat on the ends that is greater than 100 bp (295 bp long) and is longer than any other repeat in the genome.